 - What paint products will be applied

-We don’t recommend paying in cash, but if you go that route, ensure that you have at least an email chain verifying this form of payment so that should questions arrive regarding payment, you have back-up.
+We don’t recommend paying in cash, but if you do, make sure you have an email chain verifying cash exchange.
 A lack of documentation may cause problems later.

 Need a Painter?
 Ask Your Benjamin Moore Retailer